 • Limited support, but very helpful community/support system

 In order to build a WooCommerce Store you need to have a domain and a host.
 If you already have a website, you likely already have both of these.

-At it’s core and without any extensions, WooCommerce offers almost everything that Shopify starts you out with.
-Here’s a few of the most common/basic features:
+At its core and without any extensions, WooCommerce offers almost everything that Shopify starts you out with.
+Here are a few of the most common/basic features:

 • Tax settings and suggestions, including different tax rates and classes needed to sell anywhere in the world

 • Payment gateways, including Cash on Delivery, PayPal and BACS

 • Ability to leave reviews, use coupons and discounts

 • Ability to create product categories as well as upsells and cross-sells.